 CEO: Prof. Michael Müller (University of East Anglia, UK)

-Executive Secretary: Dr. Lydia Afman (Wageningen University & Research, NL)
+Executive Secretary: Prof. Lydia Afman (Wageningen University & Research, NL)

 The NuGO Secretariat is embedded within the department of Human Nutrition & Health of Wageningen University & Research, The Netherlands.